junegunn/jdbc-helper/README.md

   row.to_h                     # Row as a Hash
 end

-# Returns an array of rows when block is not given
-rows = conn.query('SELECT b FROM T')
-uniq_rows = rows.uniq

 # You can even nest queries
 conn.query('SELECT a FROM T') do |row1|
   conn.query("SELECT * FROM T_#{row1.a}") do |row2|